 |At least 35 years||At least 420 months||21|

-Any annual leave you don't use before the end of the fiscal year (August 31) will be carried over to the next fiscal year.
+Any vacation time off you don't use before the end of the fiscal year (August 31) will be carried over to the next fiscal year.
 However, there's a limit to the number of hours you can carry from year to year.
-Any hours above this limit will transfer to your sick leave balance.
+Any hours above this limit will transfer to your sick time off balance.
 If you work less than 40 hours a week, your transfer limit is proportionate to your appointment.
 Check the chart below for your transfer maximum.

-You can use your annual leave after you've been employed by the State of Texas for six continuous months.
+You can use your paid vacation time off after you've been employed by the State of Texas for six continuous months.
 You only need to meet this requirement once during your state service.
-This means that if you satisfy the six-month-eligibility requirement, leave state employment and are later rehired, you won't have to wait six months again to begin using your leave.
+This means that if you satisfy the six-month-eligibility requirement, leave state employment and are later rehired, you won't have to wait six months again to begin using your paid time off.

-You must have your manager's approval to take annual leave.
+You must have your manager's approval to take vacation time off.
 Also, if you're on any type of paid leave on the first day of the month, your accrual will be credited for that month, but you won't be able to use it until you return to work.